UBC-MDS/522_01/Code-of-conduct.md

 - Ensuring everyone feels included and free to express their views
 - Encouraging and accepting constructive feedback
 - Being respectful of team member personal circumstances and priorities
-- Discouraging discriminatory, sexual, or racial language
+- Discouraging discriminatory, sexual, or racist language
 - Avoid offensive or insulting comments